PypNetty/Kytena/docs/architecture.md

 ## Core Concepts

 ### KnownRisk
-A KnownRisk is the fundamental entity in Kyra, representing an acknowledged security vulnerability that is temporarily accepted.
+A KnownRisk is the fundamental entity in Kytena, representing an acknowledged security vulnerability that is temporarily accepted.
 Each KnownRisk includes:

 - Unique identifier
 - Reference to the affected vulnerability (e.g., CVE number)